hansmi/prometheus-paperless-exporter/README.md

 See the `--help` output for more flags.

+### Remote version polling

+When `--enable-remote-network` is enabled the exporter will periodically poll the Paperless API to check whether a newer Paperless-ngx version is available.
+The polling interval duration can be configured with `--remote-version-interval`.
+Default is `1h`.

 ## Collector selection

 The exporter supports configuring which collectors are enabled via the